inferno986return/FullSolderComic-ebook/README.md

 ### E-book:

 I have provided an ePub and the code needed to recreate it, feel free to use the code for your own projects as per the licenses stated below.

-The e-book currently looks great in Google Books and iBooks, but the images unfortunately stack on-top of each other like cards in Adobe Digital Editions.
+The e-book currently passes [epubcheck 4.0.2](https://github.com/IDPF/epubcheck) with `No errors or warnings detected.` and looks pretty good in Google Books, iBooks and Adobe Digital Editions.
+However the images need consistent borders, so at some point I'll re-crop them.

 ### Licensing: